Quix0r/AbandonedRuins-base/docs/ruin_sets.md

 ## Step 1: Ruin set setting

 The settings should be modified in `settings-updates.lua`.
-Make sure to set "AbandonedRuins >= 1.x.x" (this mod) as a dependency while x.x is the lastest middle.minor version.
+Make sure to set "AbandonedRuins_updated_fork >= 1.x.x" as a dependency while `x.x` is the lastest middle.minor version.

 Add a ruin set name to the setting:
 ```lua